But what do they all mean, exactly? Here are the severe weather terms you need to know.

 The National Weather Service defines a tornado as a “violently rotating column of air extending from the base of a thunderstorm down to the ground.”
 Tornadoes typically last for less than 15 minutes but can cause a lot of destruction with winds that can reach more than 300 mph, according to the weather service.

-“Fifteen minutes is a long time for a tornado to be on the ground," said Valerie Meola, a meteorologist with the service in Mount Holly.
+“Fifteen minutes is a long time for a tornado to be on the ground," Meola said.
 “Most of our tornadoes are not on the ground for nearly that long.”

 It’s those high wind speeds and ability to cause debris to go flying that make tornadoes so dangerous, according to the weather service.
 They’re called “nature’s most violent storms."
 Though, mountainous terrain, like in some parts of Pennsylvania, could help a storm dissipate faster than it would across the Plains.